Implementing Eventual Consistency in Partitioned PostgreSQL

 How do I handle write conflicts during partition sync?

-Use logical replication combined with ON CONFLICT DO UPDATE and application-level vector clocks or updated_at timestamps to ensure idempotent convergence.
+Use logical replication combined with ON CONFLICT DO UPDATE and application-level version numbers or updated_at timestamps to ensure idempotent convergence.
 Always gate updates with a version or timestamp comparison to prevent stale overwrites.